Laurence Angwin

 Laurence Angwin (born 7 October 1982) is a former Australian rules footballer who played for the Carlton Football Club in the Australian Football League (AFL).
 He is infamous for being sacked by Carlton after turning up to training having used recreational drugs.

+AFL career

-The grandson of former Hawthorn player Andy Angwin, Angwin was drafted by the Adelaide Football Club at pick 7 in the first round of the 2000 AFL Draft.
+The grandson of former Hawthorn player Andy Angwin, Angwin was drafted by the Adelaide Football Club at pick 7 in the first round of the 2000 AFL draft.
 Angwin lasted only one season with Adelaide without playing a game at senior level.
 Battling injuries and emotional issues, he was delisted in 2001 and returned to Melbourne.

 After playing for the Box Hill Hawks in 2002, Angwin was drafted by Carlton at pick 17 in the 2003 Rookie draft and he made his AFL debut in round 14, 2003.
 By the end of the 2003 season, Angwin was considered to be a future star at Carlton.
 However, continuing off-field problems, including charges being laid against him from stealing from teammate Karl Norman, meant he remained a controversial player.